-People believed that these diets would raise cholesterol and cause heart disease because of the high fat content.
+Some people assert that these diets raise cholesterol and cause heart disease due to their high fat content.

-Not only does low-carb cause more weight loss, it also leads to major improvements in most risk factors... including cholesterol.
+A low-carb diet not only causes more weight loss but also leads to major improvements in most risk factors for heart disease — including cholesterol.

-Here are the 10 proven health benefits of low-carb and ketogenic diets.
+Here are 10 proven health benefits of low-carb and ketogenic diets.

-Hunger is the single worst side effect of dieting.
+Hunger tends to be the worst side effect of dieting.

-It is one of the main reasons why many people feel miserable and eventually give up on their diets.
+It is one of the main reasons why many people feel miserable and eventually give up.

-One of the best things about eating low-carb is that it leads to an automatic reduction in appetite (1).
+However, low-carb eating leads to an automatic reduction in appetite (1).

 Cutting carbs is one of the simplest and most effective ways to lose weight.

-Studies show that people on low-carb diets lose more weight, faster, than people on low-fat diets... even when the low-fat dieters are actively restricting calories.
+Studies illustrate that people on low-carb diets lose more weight, faster, than those on low-fat diets — even when the latter are actively restricting calories.

-Bottom Line: Almost without exception, low-carb diets lead to more weight loss than the diets they are compared to, especially in the first 6 months.
+Summary Almost without exception, low-carb diets lead to more short-term weight loss than low-fat diets.
+However, low-carb diets seem to lose their advantage in the long term.

-Not all fat in the body is the same.
+Not all fat in your body is the same.

-It's where that fat is stored that determines how it will affect our health and risk of disease.
+Where fat is stored determines how it affects your health and risk of disease.

 Over time, this should lead to a drastically reduced risk of heart disease and type 2 diabetes.

-Bottom Line: A large percentage of the fat lost on low-carb diets tends to come from the harmful fat in the abdominal cavity that is known to cause serious metabolic problems.
+Summary A large percentage of the fat lost on low-carb diets tends to be harmful abdominal fat that is known to cause serious metabolic problems.

-It is well known that fasting triglycerides, how much we have of them in the blood after an overnight fast, are a strong heart disease risk factor (10).
+It is well known that high fasting triglycerides — levels in the blood after an overnight fast — are a strong heart disease risk factor (10).

-Bottom Line: Low-carb diets are very effective at lowering blood triglycerides, which are fat molecules in the blood and a well known risk factor for heart disease.
+Summary Low-carb diets are very effective at lowering blood triglycerides, which are fat molecules that increase your risk of heart disease.

 High-density lipoprotein (HDL) is often called the “good” cholesterol.

-Bottom Line: Low-carb diets tend to be high in fat, which leads to an impressive increase in blood levels of HDL, often referred to as the "good" cholesterol.
+Summary Low-carb diets tend to be high in fat, which leads to an impressive increase in blood levels of “good” HDL cholesterol.

-In one study in type 2 diabetics, 95.2% had managed to reduce or eliminate their glucose-lowering medication within 6 months (34).
+In one study in people with type 2 diabetes, 95% had reduced or eliminated their glucose-lowering medication within six months (34).

-If you are currently on blood sugar lowering medication, then talk to your doctor before making changes to your carbohydrate intake, because your dosage may need to be adjusted in order to prevent hypoglycemia.
+If you take blood sugar medication, talk to your doctor before making changes to your carb intake, as your dosage may need to be adjusted to prevent hypoglycemia.

-Bottom Line: The best way to lower blood sugar and insulin levels is to reduce carbohydrate consumption.
-This is also a very effective way to treat and possibly even reverse type II diabetes.
+Summary The best way to lower blood sugar and insulin levels is to reduce carb consumption, which may treat and possibly even reverse type 2 diabetes.

-Bottom Line: Studies show that reducing carbs leads to a significant reduction in blood pressure, which should lead to a reduced risk of many common diseases.
+Summary Cutting carbs leads to a significant reduction in blood pressure, which should reduce your risk of many common diseases.

-The metabolic syndrome is a medical condition that is highly associated with the risk of diabetes and heart disease.
+Metabolic syndrome is a condition highly associated with your risk of diabetes and heart disease.